By Marc Huminilowycz

 “Customers are always worried that they need to sacrifice quality for size,” says Volinturi, who carries products from over 40 manufacturers.
 “We reassure them that quality will never be compromised in their small footprint.
 One of the hottest items for small spaces is an all-in-one washer and dryer system.
 Even though cycle times are a bit longer, they offer the same, if not better efficiency as conventional machines.
 They are simple to install, offering ventless condensation drying and a standard wall plug.”

 Although appliances for small spaces are available, designer Khachi believes that the industry needs to catch up to the current demand.
 Enter appliance electronics giant Panasonic, inventor of the microwave oven.
-Recently, Panasonic Canada entered a partnership with Canadian cabinet and door hardware manufacturer Richelieu to create a line of home storage and organization products called Smart Living Solutions, innovative systems designed to optimize living spaces, including a selection of multifunctional kitchen and closet accessories.
+Recently, Panasonic Canada entered a partnership with Canadian cabinet and door hardware manufacturer Richelieu to create a line of home storage and organization products called Smart Living Solutions, innovative systems designed to optimize living spaces, including a selection of multifunctional kitchen and closet accessories for small condo design.

 In addition to three ‘core’ Panasonic small-space appliances—a built-in induction cooktop, a four-in-one combination oven (conventional/steam/microwave/infrared) and a counter-depth, energy-efficient ‘smart’ refrigerator—key systems developed by the partnership include a soft-down cabinet, revolving shoe system, a pull-down cabinet, wall-mounted clothes drying, a revolving closet and a combination shelf.